treeverse/lakeFS/docs/use_cases/iso_env.md

 ---
 layout: default
 title: Isolated Environment
-description: In this tutorial, we will explore how to use lakeFS for isolated dev environments.
+description: In this tutorial, we will explore how to use lakeFS for isolated test environments.
 parent: Use Cases
 nav_order: 10
 has_children: false